Questions About Staffing on Team Kilimanjaro Climbs

 Those who have a genuine social concern for the people are Africa are most welcome to approach us and we will offer candid advice on how best any funds that people want to donate can be administered.
 Our recommendations are likely to centre on ways to help the homeless and the sick, though, rather than exploiting climbers’ generosity to ourselves parade as philanthropists whose real agenda is actually to promote their own company’s philanthropic profile for marketing purposes.

-On a daily basis, Team Kilimanjaro receives requests from guides asking to migrate their established employment with other operators, to us.
-We do not believe that such a trend would emerge if it were perceived that our workers were not treated well; particularly when one considers that there are 350 other climb operations that they could approach.
+On a weekly basis, Team Kilimanjaro receives requests from guides asking to migrate their established employment with other operators, to us.
+We do not believe that such a trend would emerge if it were perceived that our workers were not treated well; particularly when one considers that there are several hundred other climb operations that they could approach.

 Your group’s support staff would comprise: